 Use the table to choose a platform that meets your needs and click the Go to site button to get started.

 1 - 5 of 11

 What is Solana?

-Founded in 2017, Solana (SOL) is an open-source blockchain platform designed to host decentralized and scalable applications.
+Founded in 2017, Solana (SOL) is an open-source blockchain platform designed to host decentralised and scalable applications.